Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

 Although the aforementioned methods are highly accurate in describing NQEs, they are often hindered by their high computational costs in large molecular or bulk systems.
-This challenge can be partially addressed using methods based on the path integral formulation of quantum mechanics \cite{Feynman10, feynman1972statistical}.
-By simultaneously simulating a set of coupled replicas for a system, path integral molecular dynamics (PIMD) \cite{Berne98, tuckerman2002path} is able to capture NQEs and accurately describe static properties of the system \cite{Herrero14233201}.
-Its extensions such as centroid molecular dynamics (CMD) \cite{Cao9310070, Cao945093, Cao945106, Cao946157, Cao946168, Jang992357} and ring-polymer molecular dynamics (RPMD) \cite{Craig043368} can describe dynamical properties using approximate correlation functions.
-However, while dynamical properties from CMD and RPMD are considerably more accurate than those from classical MD, challenges still exist with the curvature problem in CMD and spurious frequencies in RPMD.
-Both of these problems can lead to unreliable vibrational spectra \cite{Witt09194510}, although several recent developments can mitigate them to some extent, including thermostatted RPMD \cite{Rossi14234116, Rossi18102301}, Matsubara dynamics \cite{Hele15134103}, and quasicentroid molecular dynamics \cite{Haggard21174120,Fletcher21231101}.
+This challenge has been partially addressed using methods based on classical simulations.
+Some empirical force fields \cite{Grigera018064} have been used to include NQEs implicitly and have been able to treat hydrogens and deuteriums differently in water. \cite{BenAbu211} The generalized Langevin equation thermostat with optimized parameters can also include NQEs and has been applied to obtain several static properties. \cite{Ceriotti09020601, Ceriotti09030603} The semiclassical initial value representation (SC-IVR) \cite{Wang989726} and its approximate variants \cite{Sun987064, Liu09074113} can also produce accurate time correlation functions with classical simulations.
+Methods based on the path integral formulation of quantum mechanics \cite{Feynman10, feynman1972statistical} are most popular for the inclusion of NQEs.
+Via simultaneous simulation of a set of coupled replicas for a system, path integral molecular dynamics (PIMD) \cite{Berne98, tuckerman2002path} can capture NQEs and accurately describe the static properties of the system. \cite{Herrero14233201} Its extensions such as centroid molecular dynamics (CMD) \cite{Cao945106, Jang992371} and ring-polymer molecular dynamics (RPMD) \cite{Craig043368} can describe dynamical properties using approximate time correlation functions.
+However, while dynamical properties from CMD and RPMD are considerably more accurate than those from conventional MD, challenges still exist with the curvature problem in CMD and spurious frequencies in RPMD.
+Both of these problems can lead to unreliable vibrational spectra, \cite{Witt09194510} although several recent developments can mitigate them to some extent, including thermostatted RPMD, \cite{Rossi14234116, Rossi18102301} Matsubara dynamics, \cite{Hele15134103} and quasicentroid molecular dynamics. \cite{Haggard21174120,Fletcher21231101} Furthermore, in contrast with PIMD, which has many techniques developed to make it as efficient as conventional MD, \cite{Kapil16054111, Marsalek16054112, Uhl16054101, Xue2110677} currently there are only a limited number of techniques available \cite{Gui225203} to accelerate RPMD/CMD simulations other than massive parallelization, and thus, the efficient simulation of dynamical properties remains a challenge.